FNF-CNE-Devs/CodenameEngine/README.md

 # Friday Night Funkin' - Codename Engine (WIP)

 ## PLEASE NOTE - THIS IS STILL IN A BETA STATE
+### Mods created with beta versions of Codename may not be compatible with the release version
 Known issues in the beta:
 - Some options are missing
 - Week 5 has no monster animation